eagerseq/eagerseq/README.md

 ## Immutability

-`Seq` does not contain any mutating methods.
+The `Seq` interface itself does not have default implementations of any mutating methods.
 All inherited mutating methods from `Collection` throw `UnsupportedOperationException`.
+But there is no restriction on what additional methods `Seq` implementations may contain.
-Note, factory methods can create views of mutable collections, in which case mutations to the underlying collection are reflected in `Seq`.
+Note that factory methods can create views of mutable collections, in which case mutations to the underlying collection are reflected in `Seq`.

 ## Implementation